somnolentPumpkin/sitelist_to_pdf/README.md

 # Site List to PDF
-A command line tool that uses wkhtmltopdf to generate PDFs for a list of websites specified in a site-list.txt file.
+A bash script that uses wkhtmltopdf to generate PDFs for a list of websites specified in a site-list.txt file.

 **Note:** This tool is very bare bones, and has a lot of room for improvement.
 I most likely won't update it soon, because it works for my own purposes.